How do you Liquidate a Registered Charity?

 This is the structure most like that of a limited company as the charity is registered at Companies House, is run by directors (trustees), is limited by guarantee and has members that help to determine its aims and fundraising objectives.

-Unlike a limited company, any profits the charity makes are put towards its stated purpose rather than being distributed to members.
-Unless there’s any evidence of misconduct or mismanagement, the liability of trustees and members on the liquidation of the registered charity is limited to the value of the original guarantee.
+Unlike a limited company, the charity’s profits are used to further its stated purpose rather than being distributed to members.
+Unless there’s evidence of misconduct, trustees’ and members’ liability is limited to the value of the original guarantee during the liquidation.

 If this type of charity becomes insolvent then the liquidation processes that can be used, namely a Creditors’ Voluntary Liquidation (CVL) or compulsory liquidation, are the same as in the insolvency of a limited company.